ErikaJacobs/NASA-Data-Warehouse/README.md

 ## How To Run

 ##### *Adjust Configurations*
-Configurations in the config.ini file, for the most part, would be optional changes regarding naming preferences .
-The config.ini file may need to be adjusted for node type, number of nodes, or AWS region depending on need.
+Configurations in the config.ini file, for the most part, would be optional changes regarding naming preferences.
+The config.ini file may need to be adjusted for node type, number of nodes, or AWS region depending on user need.
 Redshift’s default port is 5439 (which is the current configuration), but could potentially need adjustment depending on the AWS environment and this project were being run on.
 ##### *Obtain NASA API Token*
 In order to pull data from NASA’s API for DONKI, an API token will need to be obtained directly from NASA.
 [Click here](https://api.nasa.gov/) to obtain a NASA API key.
 ##### *Set Environment Variables*
 For this project to process, the NASA API access key will need to be set as an environment variable called "spotify_id".
 This environment variable will need to be set on the operating system this project is to be run on.
 ##### *Install Requirements and Run*
 On the command line of your operating system, navigate to the repository directory (ideally using a Python virtual environment).